18F/handbook/_pages/how-we-work/purchase-requests.md

 ## Office supplies

-Anyone working in an 18F office may request a purchase of office supplies by filling out the [micropurchase request form](https://docs.google.com/forms/d/e/1FAIpQLSd-GoOE9xWWfJvdZNRP3SE7mj5ysI_RfM8brxdG8YpyJV9yKA/viewform).
-If you have questions about office supplies, the TTS Ops team points of contact (POC) are:

-- Chicago - Ethan Heppner
-- DC - Matt Spencer
-- New York - Ethan Heppner
-- San Francisco - Ethan Heppner
+1. If you have access to a GSA office, check the supply rooms for what you need.
+1. If not available, fill out the [micropurchase request form](https://docs.google.com/forms/d/e/1FAIpQLSd-GoOE9xWWfJvdZNRP3SE7mj5ysI_RfM8brxdG8YpyJV9yKA/viewform).

-Once the request is placed, the designated TTS Ops team member will determine whether or not to recommend your request for approval by the TTS Director of Operations.
+1. The designated TTS Ops team member will determine whether or not to recommend your request for approval by the TTS Director of Operations.

 ## Domain renewals